enlivenedcooperative/enlivenedcoop-website/_courses/2025_06_Morocco.md

 During this time, she has co-founded Digital Romads, a learning and organizational design consultancy whose purpose is to support communities and organizations explore transparent, open, self-managed, and co-created ways of collaborating and communicating.
 Currently based in Bucharest, Romania - her basecamp in between travels and explorations of various territories (both at surface and underwater).

-**Benigno Robles**, Guardian of the Teenek Ceremonial Center of Tamaletom, linguist who positions the ancestral knowledge that the grandparents and grandmothers have protected.
-Founder of a meeting space between the indigenous Teenek wisdom and the curiosity of the youth who find in their tradition a way of living the present and future well woven with their history.

 ![](/assets/img/courses/huaesteca/gerardo.jpg){:.right.thumb width="250"}